izzy1090/izzy1090/README.md

 Software Engineer
 -----------------

-Currently I'm pursuing a role as a backend developer and would like to be part of a team of clever engineers working towards developing smart solutions for difficult challenges.
-Previously, I worked for 7+ years in the music industry as a music supervisor, audio engineer/producer and composer.
+I'm pursuing a backend developer position and would like to collaborate with a team of passionate engineers on fun challenges.
+Previously, I worked in the music industry as a music supervisor, audio engineer/producer and composer for 7+ years.
 Since then, I've written programs utilizing C/C++, JavaScript, React JS, Next JS, Swift, and HTML/CSS to bring ideas into action.
-I love the process of creating something from nothing and designing programs to work efficiently.
+I enjoy the process of creating and maximizing program efficiency.

 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [michaelisabella1@gmail.com](mailto:michaelisabella1@gmail.com)
 * 🚀  I'm currently working on a [Reddit Search Engine](http://searchingreddit.vercel.app/)
 * 🧠  I'm learning C++ and Swift/iOS Development
-* 🤝  I'm open to collaborating on projects looking to manipulate large data structures or programs requiring innovative functionality.
+* 🤝  I'm open to collaborating on projects looking to manipulate large data structures and .
-* ⚡  You can hear music I've written on reality tv across the globe including popular shows such as: Catfish, 90 Day Fiance, Keeping Up With The Kardashians and many more!
+* ⚡  You can hear music I've written on reality tv shows such as: Catfish, 90 Day Fiance, Keeping Up With The Kardashians and more!

 ### Skills